Preparing Text for Laser Cutting in InkScape

 Mastering Your Designs to Skyrocket Your Laser Cut Projects

 Making sure your text designs are ready for laser cutting is crucial to the success of your final product.
-So crucial, in fact, that we’ve created tutorials just like this one for several of the most common design software we see our customers use, including Fusion360, Adobe Illustrator, and SolidWorks.
+So crucial, in fact, that we’ve created tutorials just like this one for several of the most common design software we see our customers use, including Fusion, Adobe Illustrator, and SolidWorks.
 Knowing how to create and prepare text in your chosen design software will help ensure success when it comes to your SendCutSend laser cut projects, and increasing your skills in CAD and design with valuable tutorials will set your parts a cut above the rest.

 There are a lot of things to keep in mind when designing your parts for laser cutting, and luckily we have all the information you need to create the best possible design.
 If you have already prepared your text designs for laser cutting, be sure to check out the rest of our blog for helpful content and make sure your designs fit our guidelines before you upload them.